Temperament: Friendly but independent, laid back, good-natured

 They are a friendly and loving breed of cat but not as in your face as other breeds often are.
 They like to be near you, but not on you.

-Placid, laid back, good natured, calm are all words used to describe the Chartreux.
-They get on well with other cats, dogs and children.
-It is said they are especially good with children due to their gentle nature.
-If something bothers them, they will quietly remove themselves from the situation.
+Placid, laid-back, good-natured, calm are all words used to describe the Chartreux.
+They get on well with other cats, dogs, and children.
+They get along well with children and if something bothers them, they will quietly remove themselves from the situation.

 It is said that Chartreux are exceptional hunters, with Desmond Morris in his book Cat Breeds of the World, describing them as “characteristically lazy until a rodent appears when it becomes a savage hunter“.